top of page

 I've never had the best relationship with my feet.

-I have naturally wide feet, so choosing a soccer boot when I was younger consisted of finding a boot that was wide enough to not rub on the outside of my foot before finding a boot which looked the coolest (this should be the main factor for kids!).
+I have naturally wide feet, so choosing a soccer boot when I was younger consisted of finding a boot that was wide enough to not rub on the outside of my foot before finding a boot which looked the coolest (I thought this should be the main factor for kids!).
 After games, taking off boots felt like all this pressure had been lifted from my pinky toe, which was often red and sore.
 I played soccer for 15 years.

 Either from an injury involving a certain trampoline warehouse when I was young or from genetics, I was told by a podiatrist that my big toes did not have enough range of motion in extension and classified my big toes as having "structural hallux limitus".
 Extension of the big toe is used in how we move around every single day, including walking and running.
-That podiatrist also told me I have the feet of a 50 year old mountain dweller and told me to buy $500 custom made orthotics.
+That podiatrist also told me I have the feet of a "50 year old mountain dweller" and told me to buy $500 custom made orthotics.
 This hallux limitus on my right toe played up so bad I almost had to quit soccer entirely because kicking the ball in a certain way would hurt.
 And what did I do about it?
 Ignored the podiatrist, strapped it up and kept playing of course!

 More recently I received a similar injury on my opposite toe from playing futsal and stubbing my toe into the ground with force.
 My approach was different this time, because as I got older I realised I didn't want chronic injuries, so I got it x-rayed and even *gasp* stopped playing sport for a little while to let it recover (this was over the off-season) .
 But it wasn't enough, I now had two weak big toes.
 Going back to the start of this all, the outside of my foot started rubbing in shoes again, but no longer just in skinny football boots, it was now in all of my shoes whether they be runners or black leather formal shoes.
 I would come home and the first thing I would do is take off my shoes and breathe a sigh of relief.

 About this time I was introduced to flat gym shoes.
 The concept of these is simple: when you are lifting heavy things in the gym, in almost every exercise you need to create force by pushing hard into the ground.
 Most shoes and certainly the runners that I owned had a large, spongy, elevated heel.
 This means that when you push down into the ground the sponge absorbs some of the force, meaning there is less transference of force from the ground into you lifting something heavy.
 This is why you see people lifting in casual shoes like Converse over running shoes, they interfere less with the actual lifting.
-The effect of this is very small though, so don't expect to go breaking any PBs just because you changed shoes.

-After getting myself a pair of Vivobarefoot Primus lite II's (they were like totally in fashion at my gym, literally) the outside of my feet stopped hurting when I got home from work and my big toes slowly but surely became less sore.
+After getting myself a pair of Vivobarefoot Primus lite II's (they were like totes in fashion at my gym, literally) the outside of my feet stopped hurting when I got home from work and my big toes slowly but surely became less sore.
 I got way more than a little lifting boost like I expected.
 WTFF is going on?!

 WTFF is an acronym which stands for four things that you should look for in a functional shoe (it doesn't stand for the more commonly used wtf with two swear words like I originally thought).
 It stands for Wide, Thin, Flat and Flexible.